ItsChrisHickman/mpsdk-next-starter/README.md

 The WebComponent is loaded dynamically as our NPM Package is not compatible with server side rendering.

-Try it on Stackblitz.com: [https://stackblitz.com/edit/mpsdk-next-starter](https://stackblitz.com/edit/mpsdk-next-starter) -- you'll need to install the webcomponent every time because Stackblitz is being annoying -- just terminate node, then npm install @matterport/webcomponent, then run `npm run dev`
+Try it on Stackblitz.com: [https://stackblitz.com/edit/mpsdk-next-starter](https://stackblitz.com/edit/mpsdk-next-starter) -- you'll need to click 'Open in New Tab' on the preview to see the @matterport/sdk preview as StackBlitz.com has CORS restrictions that prevent the IFRAME from rendering.

-You may need to:

-`yarn add @matterport/webcomponent yarn matterport-assets public/assets`